AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/create-review-and-approval-dashboard.md

 ## Add high-level review and approval information with KPIs and Charts

 You can view high-level information about approvals with KPIs and charts.
-Drill down information is not currently available in this beta but is planned.
+Drill-down information is not currently available in this beta but is planned and coming soon.

 ### KPIs

-You can use KPIs to view information about approvals.

 >[!IMPORTANT]
 >
->Chart data refreshes nightly.
-Real-time updates planned soon.
+>New document approvals data currently refreshes during the evenings in the US Mountain timezone.
+Real-time updates are planned and coming soon.

 ![KPI examples](assets/kpi-dashboard.png)